kizniche/Mycodo/docs/Configuration-Settings.md

 Controller modules may be imported and used within Mycodo.
 These modules must follow a specific format.
 See [Custom Functions](Functions.md#custom-functions) for more details.

+## Action Settings

+Page\: `[Gear Icon] -> Configure -> Custom Actions`

+Action modules may be imported and used within Mycodo.
+These modules must follow a specific format.
+See [Function Actions](Functions.md#function-actions) for more details.

 ## Input Settings

 Page\: `[Gear Icon] -> Configure -> Custom Inputs`